What Is the Australian Student Visa Subclass 500?

 For Nigerians and Africans serious about building a future in Australia, the student visa is often the beginning of a much larger journey.
 Study leads to the graduate visa (485), the graduate visa leads to skilled migration, and skilled migration leads to permanent residency.
 Understanding the student visa subclass 500 deeply is therefore not just about getting into a course.
 It is the foundation of your entire Australian migration plan.

-This guide covers everything: eligibility, documents, the GTE statement, costs, processing times, working rights, and the most common mistakes to avoid.
+This guide covers everything: eligibility, documents, the Genuine Student (GS) requirement, costs, processing times, working rights, and the most common mistakes to avoid.

 Who Is Eligible for the Subclass 500 Student Visa?